xjw1001001/IGCrebuild/docs/index.rst

 jsonctmctree overview
 =====================

-jsonctmctree will be among other things a specification of a json interface for querying properties of a continuous-time finite-multivariate-state Markov chain on a branching timeline with incomplete observations.
+Query properties of a continuous-time multivariate finite-state Markov chain on a branching timeline with incomplete observations.

+The project specifies a json interface and includes a reference implementation.

 user documentation